ARTIST’S STATEMENT

 Partly, I’m just curious.

 It gives me joy to discover, to capture, and to share the sublime, astonishing reality that surrounds us.
-I want to publish images that no one else may have seen, ever.
+I want to show you images that no one else may ever have seen or captured.

 I hope to encourage viewers to stop for a moment, look more deeply into our world, develop a greater consciousness of its riches, its diversity.
-See the things they might otherwise have missed, hidden beauty, evanescent patterns, ironic contradictions.
+See the momentary images they might otherwise have missed, hidden beauty, evanescent patterns, ironic contradictions.

 Many of the subjects I’ve chosen to photograph attest to the beauty of our fragile planet.
 Some reveal the wounds we have inflicted.
 It’s pretty clear to me that if we continue to show disdain for our mother Earth, she will retaliate for our exploitation with heat, drought, fire, storms, and floods even more intense than the disasters we have recently experienced.